 Your rain jacket and pants (yes, you also need rain pants!) should be waterproof, not just water resistant.
 The wrists and ankles should be able to tighten with Velcro or elastic, and the hood should cinch tight around your face.
 Tip: pants with ankle zips or snaps make it easier to get on and off over shoes.
 Ponchos are not allowed.
 The water can splash up just as much as it splashes down.

 Frogg Toggs are an inexpensive option, but they may not last you long past your trip.
 Other affordable alternatives include used gear you may find at your local outdoor store or REI’s used site.
-Otherwise REI brand and Columbia are great choices.
+Otherwise, the REI brand and Columbia are great choices.

 Do I really need two 32 oz water bottles?